Take Charge of Mold, Allergies, Viruses, & Bacteria

 This chart is just to show you the four main types (in yellow) of effector T cells that come from the naive baby T cell (in blue).
 Ideally, your naive T cells can mature in all four directions as needed.
 The problem is when you get stuck, or dominant, in one direction – especially Th17 (autoimmune) or Th2.
 Here we focus on Th2.

 What are Th2 cells?

-These are a normal immune response needed to mount an immune response to allergies and extracellular pathogens.
+These are normal immune responses needed to mount an immune response to allergies and extracellular pathogens.
 Your Th2 immune surveillance is high in areas your body has contact with outside invaders.
 These areas include your skin and your “hollow space” organs and cavities – lungs, nose, sinuses, gut, bladder, and vagina.
 Th2 cells respond to invaders by ramping up inflammation in these areas.
 This response is normal and necessary.

 However, if you can’t stop making Th2 cells, you get stuck in a Th2 polarization that’s no longer serving you.
-You stay inflamed in these hollow space areas, and you’re prone to infections in there.
+You stay inflamed in these hollow space areas, and you’re prone to infections there.

 Why does this happen?

 Th2 cells produce inflammatory messengers called cytokines, the predominant one being interleukin 4 (IL4).
 Ideally, you can mount a Th2 response temporarily when needed.
 The problem is that the presence of IL4 directs your naive T cells to keep maturing into Th2 cells, which easily creates a perpetual feedback loop that can make you stuck in a Th2 response.
 This is Th2 dominance.